TritonDataCenter/sdc-cloudapi/docs/index.md

 The section describes API changes in CloudAPI versions.

+## 8.7.0

+- CreateMachine no longer accepts the `brand` field for specifying the brand of the instance to create.

 ## 8.6.0

 - CreateMachine now accepts the `brand` field for specifying the brand of the